-To mitigate its liquidity risk, the Company targets to maintain significant committed borrowing facilities from its bank for credit room within a range between 10% to 15% of net assets.
-As at December 31, 2018, the Company's committed borrowing facilities represented approximately 15% of net assets (December 31, 2017 - 15% of net assets).
+To mitigate its liquidity risk, the Company targets to maintain significant committed borrowing facilities from its bank for credit room within a range between 10% to 15% of shareholders' equity.
+As at December 31, 2019, the Company's committed borrowing facilities represented approximately 15% of shareholders' equity (December 31, 2018 - 15% of shareholders' equity).
 In addition, the Company has policies in place that can restrict the total amount of share redemptions.
 Those restrictions permit share redemptions to be funded through the normal repayment of the mortgages receivable.

-7. BANK LINE OF CREDIT
+8. BANK LINE OF CREDIT

-The Company has established a revolving line of credit with a major Canadian chartered bank with a limit of an amount equal to 15% of net assets of the Company subject to a maximum limit of \$29,000,000.
+The Company has established a revolving line of credit with a major Canadian chartered bank with a limit of an amount equal to 15% of shareholder's equity of the Company subject to a maximum limit of \$29,000,000.
 The line of credit is secured by a General Security Agreement and a first ranking interest in the mortgages and is repayable on demand.
 The availability of funds may be cancelled or restricted by the bank at any time.
-The credit facility bears interest at bank prime rate of 3.95% (December 31, 2017 - 3.20%) plus 1%.
+The credit facility bears interest at bank prime rate of 3.95% (December 31, 2018 - 3.95%) plus 1%.

-Financial covenants require the Company to maintain a minimum level for net assets, debt to net assets ratio, and percentage of residential mortgages.
-The Company was in compliance with all such covenants as at December 31, 2018 and as at December 31, 2017.
+Financial covenants require the Company to maintain a minimum level for shareholders' equity, debt to equity ratio, and percentage of residential mortgages.
+The Company was in compliance with all such covenants as at December 31, 2019 and as at December 31, 2018.

-8. CAPITAL STOCK
+9. SHARE CAPITAL